avl/multi_iterate_mut/Part2.md

 # Part 2, Allowing Side Effects

+This is a continuation of the series start at https://github.com/avl/multi_iterate_mut/blob/master/Part1.md .

 In part 1 we looked at quickly doing operations on all items in a vector, using many CPU cores.

 In this part we're looking at making it possible to update data in some other vector while